5 ways a building can use smart tech to improve sustainability | IoT and sustainability

 Implementing a smart building platform can help to make buildings more intelligent and responsive, ultimately improving their performance.
 IoT technologies can monitor performance, detect inefficiencies, make automatic adjustments, and facilitate better decision making.
-By digitising your space, it can become more efficient and more sustainable.
+By digitizing your space, it can become more efficient and ultimately more sustainable.

 Intel’s building in Israel, known as PTK1, is fitted with 14,000 sensors that generate up to 100 terabytes of data per day.
 They claim it is 40% more energy-efficient than a normal office building and that the water systems consume 75% less water.

 Lighting alone tends to account for 17% of energy consumed in commercial US buildings, meaning that smart lighting solutions have an important role to play in making buildings more energy-efficient.
 IoT platforms allow buildings to manage light sensors and determine the optimal use of energy at certain times of the day.

 Smart lighting can also enable buildings to control the luminosity level of LED lights for specific areas at specific times, depending on usage.
 The Edge is a 40,000 m2 office building in Amsterdam with a smart lighting system, installed by Signify.
 Nearly 6,500 connected LED luminaires create a digital lighting infrastructure throughout the building, reportedly creating an annual reduction of €100,000 in energy costs.

 IoT technology can make traveling between high-rise building floors more efficient in terms of both time and energy.
 Instead of a regular lift with buttons that go up or down, passengers can type in the floor they wish to go to and are directed to the lift that will take them there with the fewest number of stops.
 By stopping at fewer floors, smart lifts consume less energy, thereby making the entire buildings more energy efficient.